ibm-cloud-docs/Cloudant/security/service-endpoints.md

 # Using service endpoints to privately connect to {{site.data.keyword.cloudant_short_notm}}
 {: #service-endpoints}

-To ensure that you have enhanced control and security over your data when you use {{site.data.keyword.cloudantfull}}, you have the option of using private routes to {{site.data.keyword.cloud}} service endpoints.
+To ensure that you enhance control and security over your data when you use {{site.data.keyword.cloudantfull}}, you have the option of using private routes to {{site.data.keyword.cloud}} service endpoints.
 Private routes are not accessible or reachable over the internet.
-By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
+By using the {{site.data.keyword.cloud_notm}} Private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
 {: shortdesc}

 {{site.data.keyword.cloudant_short_notm}} sends customer logs to LogDNA by using a private service endpoint.